Students — Clinical Pastoral Education at St. Mary's Hospital

 The Clinical Pastoral Education (CPE) Program at St. Mary's Hospital in Richmond, Va. offers the following CPE programs:

-CPE Residency Program – 4 units of CPE
+First and Second Year Residency Programs – 4 units of CPE

 • $50,000 yearly stipend